-Chair's Welcome to Alumni
+Chair's Alumni Welcom

 I am delighted to introduce myself and reconnect with you and the entire AUD Alumni Community.
 Since my appointment as Chair in Spring 2007, many exciting changes have occurred within the Department.
 I would like to take this opportunity to inform you of the current direction of the school and invite you to stay connected.

 Now is an exciting time at UCLA Architecture and Urban Design and the following months will be no exception.
 Our public lecture series will feature Alumni Frederick Fisher on Monday, January 30 at 6:30pm.
 This Distinguished Alumni Lecture honors graduates whose innovation and accomplishments have significantly impacted the fields of architecture and or urban design.
 Currently, we have 233 students enrolled in five programs.
 This year we will continue Suprastudio, a new M.Arch.
 II program led by Professor and AUD Vice Chair Neil Denari.

 Six years ago, we began offering Jump-Start, a summer career discovery program from which we've recruited many talented students.
 The Department is currently supporting three initiatives: cross-cultural studies, design and technology, and critical practice.
 These areas of study offer the opportunity to merge research and practice.
 I believe this approach to academic research is most vital as it is informed by pragmatism and directed toward solutions to contemporary problems.
 The strength of a program is reflected in its graduates.
 Our students have contributed to our strong record of achievement.

 Here is what happened at UCLA Architecture and Urban Design in 2010-2011: